uchicago-cs/student-resource-guide/tutorials/git.rst

 normal).

 If you are unable to set up your SSH key, please make sure to ask for help.
-You will not be able to complete the rest of the homework until you've set up your SSH key.
+You will not be able to complete the rest of the tutorial until you've set up your SSH key.

 If you would like to set up SSH access from your personal computer at a later time, GitHub provides some pretty detailed documentation on how to do this in a number